zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 ## Conclusion

-In this post, we saw that even if image resizing is one of the most used image processing operations, it could hide some traps.
-It is essential to carefully choose the library we want to use to perform resize operations, particularly if you're going to deploy your ML solution.
+This article demonstrated that even if image resizing is one of the most used image processing operations, it could hide some traps.
+It is essential to carefully choose the library you want to use to perform resize operations, particularly if you're going to deploy your ML solution.

 Since we noticed that the most correct behavior is given by the `Pillow` resize and we are interested in deploying our applications in C++, it could be useful to use it in C++.
 The `Pillow` [image processing](https://github.com/python-pillow/Pillow/blob/master/src/libImaging/) algorithms are almost all written in C, but they cannot be directly used because they are designed to be part of the Python wrapper.
 We, therefore, released a porting of the resize method in a new standalone library that works on `cv::Mat` so it would be compatible with all `OpenCV` algorithms.
-You can find the library [here](TODO: insert correct link to repo).
+You can find the library [here: pillow-resize](https://github.com/zurutech/pillow-resize).

 We want to remark again that the right way to use the resize operation in an ML application is to export the algorithm's pre-processing step.
 In this way, you are sure that your Python model works similarly to your deployed model.